 For more information about the flu vaccine and COVID-19, visit the CDC’s web site.

-Doctors recommend everyone six months of age and older get a flu vaccine every year.
+Doctors recommend everyone six months of age and older get a flu vaccine every year, even if you have had a COVID-19 vaccine.
 It’s especially important for people at high risk for developing flu complications.
-This includes people 65 years and older, those of any age with certain chronic conditions (such as asthma, diabetes, or heart disease), pregnant women, and children younger than five years of age.
+This includes people 65 years and older, those of any age with certain chronic conditions (such as asthma, diabetes or heart disease), pregnant women and children younger than five years of age.

 Learn more about flu, vaccines and keeping healthy this season from the Centers for Disease Control & Prevention (CDC).
 See Additional Resources below.

 Flu shots are covered for Harvard Pilgrim members at a number of convenient locations.
 Not all facilities provide flu shots to children, so be sure to check ahead to confirm.

 And before you go, be sure to:

 How can I understand whether my symptoms are related to the flu or COVID-19?

 Visit the CDC web site to determine if the symptoms you are experiencing are from the flu or COVID-19.
 If you have been exposed to or are experiencing any symptoms related to COVID-19 (especially difficulty breathing), call your health care provider.

 What should I do if I get sick with the flu?